damonallison/swift-fundamentals/README.md

     * Switch automatically `break`s.
     * Optionals : one true "empty" (sentinal?) value to rule them all (nil, NSNotFound, 0, etc..)
     * Object initialization : all properties must have a value or the object fails initialization.
+        * Much better than Objective-C's `if (self = [super init])` initializer.
+        * Also much safer and strict.
+Objective-C was more confusing, especially around when you could use `self`.
     * Defer : better way to clean up resources.
+    * Error handling is clean, performant in that it doesn't unwind the stack.

   * Modern
     * No header files.